 Positioning The Camera

 A dolly, a pan, or a jib, will all impact the feeling a scene as well.
-If you watch a Christopher Nolan movie, you’ll notice he’s very intelligent about how he moves the camera.
+If you watch a Christopher Nolan movie, you’ll notice that he’s very intelligent in how he moves the camera.
 He’ll keep the camera always panning, or in motion during scenes where he wants to maintain momentum.
-But when a scene is more emotional and the energy is a lot lower, he’ll keep the camera very still.
+But when a scene is more emotional, and the energy is a lot lower, he’ll keep the camera very still.

 Keeping A Steady Hand – IBS

 You might think, “The Sony A7r II has in-body SteadyShot.
-I can turn this on and things will be great.”
+I can turn this on, and things will be great.”
 Not true.
-Do not get this camera confused with the Olympus EM5-II.
-SteadyShot in the Sony 7r II from my experience is really just a vibration reduction.
-It’s kind of a gimmick, it’s not very good.
+Do not confuse this camera with the Olympus EM5-II.
+SteadyShot in the Sony 7r II, from my experience, is really just a vibration reduction.
+It’s a gimmick; it’s not very good.

-That being said, it is great at cutting out those micro vibrations.
-It can be good to us if you’re shooting a scene handheld where the camera isn’t moving around a lot, but if the camera does move a lot, you’ll start to notice this little ‘jumps’ in the image as the IBS resets and re-aligns itself.
+That being said, it is great at cutting out those micro-vibrations.
+It can be good to us if you’re shooting a scene handheld where the camera isn’t moving around a lot, but if the camera does move a lot, you’ll start to notice these little ‘jumps’ in the image as the IBS resets and re-aligns itself.
 If you’re shooting a serious production, this could be a problem.

-There are lots of camera accessories out there to help you steady your image.
-One trick I like is to just mount the camera to a small tripod and hold the tripod instead of the camera.
-But there are tons of accessories that will do the job that you can find on my Sony A7r II Accessories Page.
+Many camera accessories are out there to help you steady your image.
+One trick I like is just to mount the camera to a small tripod and hold the tripod instead of the camera.
+But tons of accessories will do the job, as you can find on my Sony A7r II Accessories Page.

 Post Production – Computers & Hard Drives

-I want to go over some basics on post production since it’s where most people run into problems.
-I’m only going to talk about Premiere CC at this point since that’s now the only software I really believe in anymore.
+I want to go over some basics on post-production since it’s where most people run into problems.
+I’m only going to talk about Premiere CC at this point since that’s now the only software I believe in anymore.
 Learning FCPX is dangerous.
-Apple has a tendency to just kill their pro software.
+Apple tends just to kill their pro software.
 You might spend years mastering FCPX, only for it to disappear one day.
-This happened with FCP7, Shake and Aperture to name a few.
+This happened with FCP7, Shake, and Aperture, to name a few.

-Avid is great, but it functions at such a pro level, most people won’t need an Avid guide and usually Avid editors have the AEs do all the work for them anyway.
+Avid is great, but it functions at such a pro level that most people won’t need an Avid guide, and usually, Avid editors have the AEs do all the work for them anyway.

-Dealing with 4k footage can kind of be a pain, especially if your computer is not cut out for the job.
+Dealing with 4k footage can be a pain, especially if your computer is not cut out for the job.

 You can sometimes get around this by using Proxies for 4k Video Editing in Premiere.